denamed/HutWMS/README.md

 *****************************************************
-The project contains prebuilt project from start.spring.io Support of SQLite is realized by SQLDialect.java file Based on Liberica SDK v.17
+The project contains prebuilt project from start.spring.io Support of SQLite is realized by SQLDialect.java file.
+JAVA SDK used for the project is Liberica SDK v.17
 *****************************************************
 # Structure